hashicorp/terraform-provider-google/website/docs/guides/getting_started.html.markdown

 `gcloud auth application-default login`, if you already have gcloud installed.
 If you don't already have it, gcloud can be installed with `apt-get install google-cloud-sdk` on Debian-based machines.
-For a production use-case, you will want to use service account authentication, which you can learn about further down in this doc, but for experimenting, gcloud authentication will work fine.
+For a production use-case you will want to use service account authentication, which you can learn about further down in this doc, but for experimenting gcloud authentication will work fine.

 Next, create a Terraform config file named `"main.tf"`.
 Inside, you'll